davidkennedyemmanuel-cyber/community-health-population-dashboard/README.md

 **Developer:** DAVID KENEDY EMMANUEL

-## Overview
+## Project Overview
-Interactive Python dashboard analyzing global health & population trends using data cleaning, visualization, and storytelling.
+This project presents an interactive dashboard that visualizes community health and population indicators to support data-driven decision making in public health planning.

 This project includes:
 - Data cleaning & feature engineering with Pandas